-While the sapwood is mostly light yellow, cream to pale white in color due to the presence of the high amount of moisture and open cells in the wood part.
+While the sapwood is mostly light yellow, creamy to pale white in color due to the presence of a high amount of moisture and open cells in the wood part.

 While the color may vary depending on different species of cedarwood but they are almost close to each other.

-Walnut trees have a wider heartwood part than others which makes them better for woodworkers.
+Walnut trees have a wider heartwood part than others, making them better for woodworkers.

 The sapwood of walnut is not too wide and is mostly white in color.
-Although it may vary from gray to dark yellow in a few walnut species.
+However, it may vary from gray to dark yellow in a few walnut species.

 For a tree itself, sapwood, as well as heartwood, is equally important.

 Where the former helps in the growth by conducting water, the latter helps in providing better support to the larger trees by their strength.
 But for DIYers, woodworkers, and constructors, the heartwood is more important because it’s stronger and more durable.

 While most wood experts majorly use heartwood for exterior applications, there are manufacturers who consider using sapwood along with heartwood for making home furniture as well as various other indoor applications.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.